bbbscarter/UberAudio/README.md

 # UberLogger
-UberLogger is a free, opensource extension of Unity's audio system.
-It organises all your audio into banks, rather than scenes, and audio is triggered through a flexible, loosely coupled interface.
+UberLogger is a free, open-source extension of Unity's audio system.
+It organises all your audio into banks, rather than scenes or prefabs, and audio is triggered through a flexible, loosely coupled interface.

 Although rewritten for Unity, this is the same system we used on Dungeon Keeper and Fable.

 ## Core Features